 A short week later, I was watching him walk across the stage to receive the degree for which he worked so hard.
-My sister and brother-in-law, as well as David’s girlfriend, joined me and Nathan for the event.
+My sister and brother-in-law, as well as my son’s girlfriend, joined me and my youngest for the event.
 His dear uncles wanted to fly from California as well, but with the time so short, I urged them to come another time instead.

 In my heart I knew this was just the first of many life events that would be missed by their father.
 An ache, a sigh, but also a prayer of thanksgiving — Give thanks in ALL things.
 I do.
 For it is in the thanksgiving that I’m able to dry the tears and smile, so proud of all my son has gained from his earthly father while giving glory to his Heavenly Father.
 God is STILL so good, all the time.

 Grace and Peace